 10 Best Umbrella Strollers for 2019

-An umbrella stroller is light, compact and a lot less expensive than a full fledged travel system stroller.
-It is perfect for a quick run to the local grocery store or to the kids’ playground the next block over.
+Umbrella Strollers are light, compact and a lot less expensive than full fledged travel system strollers.
+They’re perfect for a quick run to the local grocery store or to the kids’ playground the next block over.

 An umbrella stroller is very much like such a small car.
 It is not the last word in stroller technology but you’ll be happy that you have one and will use it very often.

-I have compiled a list of some of the best umbrella strollers in the market.
+I have compiled a list of some of the best in the market.

-I hope that you’ll benefit from my ideas and insights.
-I know (from personal experience) that picking the right stroller can sometimes be more daunting than zeroing in on a family car!
-(I wanted an SUV, my wife wanted a Mini Van – guess who won?)
+I hope that you’ll benefit from my ideas and insights, I know (from personal experience) that picking the right stroller can sometimes be more daunting than zeroing in on a new family car (I wanted an SUV, my wife wanted a Mini Van – guess who won?)

 This is one of the most popular models in the US – thousands of families are using it and most of them love it.
 Let us find out what makes the 3D lite such a hot favorite.

 1) This stroller offers a lot of features without adding weight or bulk.
 It has an open design with 4 position seat recline adjustment, cup holder, usable storage basket and also a separate storage pocket for parents at the back of the seat.

 2) The stroller has a strong ‘airlight’ aluminum frame weighing only 13 pounds.
 Despite the compact design, the stroller offers a large and comfortable seat with a good amount of padding and 5 point safety harness.
 Accommodates up to 50 pounds.

 3) The unique selling point of an umbrella stroller is that it’s light and folds easily.
 The 3D Lite does this rather well and also locks automatically.
 It also has a very smart carry strap.